bioidiap/bob.bio.face/doc/leaderboard/gbu.rst

 .. code-block:: bash

-   bob bio pipeline vanilla-biometrics gbu-good iresnet100
+   bob bio pipeline simple gbu-good iresnet100

 :ref:`bob.bio.face` has some customized plots where the FMR and FNMR trade-off in the evaluation set can be plot using operational